 Beyond the castle itself are its grounds and gardens.
 To the north of the castle is Diana's Grove, home to some of Britain's tallest trees, while to the east is the extensive Hercules Garden, a nine acre walled garden running along both sides of a large lake.
 You can find out more about Blair Castle Gardens from our feature page about them.
 Also in the castle grounds is the ruin of St Bride's Kirk, on a site used for religious worship as far back as the 1200s and possibly much earlier.
 Again, you can find out more from our St Bride's Kirk feature page.
 We also have a feature page abou the Blair Castle Horse Trials, held over four days each August.

-One thought that intending visitors should bear in mind is that the publicly accessible side of Blair Castle faces north east.
+One thought that intending visitors should bear in mind is that the publicly accessible side of Blair Castle faces north-east.
 If you want to photograph it with the sun on it, you need to be there as early as possible in the morning and as near as possible to the middle of Summer.
-Another excellent location for a photo opportunity if you have a telephoto lens is Layby 50, a layby on the south east travelling side of the A9 road, which runs along the far side of Glen Garry from the castle.
-It is where the header image on this page was taken.
+Another excellent location for a photo opportunity if you have a telephoto lens is Layby 50, a layby on the south-east travelling side of the A9 road, which runs along the far side of Glen Garry from the castle.
+It is where the header image on this page was taken: though over the years encroaching vegetation has steadiliy diminished this view.

 Blair Castle itself is an assembly of historical structures which have been added in a series of redevelopments around an original castle built here in 1269.
 The story goes that the Earl of Atholl returned from crusade to find that find that a neighbour, John Cumming (or Comyn) of Badenoch had simply built a large tower house on Atholl's lands.
 Atholl's complaint to King Alexander III, from which we know the story, apparently had little effect, because Cumming's Tower still stands as the oldest and tallest part of today's Blair Castle.